Bible Verses for Business: Wisdom, Integrity, and Hope at Work

 “Whatever you do, work heartily, as for the Lord and not for men.”– Colossians 3:23 (ESV)

-Excellence is not vanity; it’s devotion.
+Excellence is a form of devotion.
 Working wholeheartedly transforms even mundane tasks into meaningful service.

 “Let each of you look not only to his own interests, but also to the interests of others.”– Philippians 2:4 (ESV)

 Healthy businesses consider employees, customers, suppliers, and communities.
-This outward-looking posture fosters decisions that last.
+This outward-looking posture helps decisions last.

 “Do not withhold good from those to whom it is due, when it is in your power to do it.”– Proverbs 3:27 (NIV)